4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 # OpenMLDB Build-In Function Develop Guide

-## Backgroud
+## Background

-OpenMLDB contains hundreds of build-in functions helping data scientist to exetract features and analyze data.
-For example, now we have aggregation functions like `SUM`, `AVG`, `MAX`, `MIN`, `COUNT`, etc,  to aggregate data over a table or over a specific window.
-In addition to that, we also have scalar functions like `MINUTE`, `HOUR`, `SECOND`, `SIN`, `COS`, `LOG`, etc, to extract features based on one-row data.
+OpenMLDB contains hundreds of build-in functions helping data scientists to extract features and analyze data.
+For example, now we have aggregation functions like **SUM(), AVG(), MAX(), MIN(), COUNT()**, etc, to aggregate data over a table or a specific window.
+In addition to that, we also have scalar functions like **MINUTE(), HOUR(), SECOND(), SIN(), LOG()**, etc, to extract features based on one-row data.

 OpenMLDB classifies functions as aggregate, scalar, depending on the input data values and result values.

-- An *aggregate function* receives a set of values for each argument (such as the values of a column) and returns a single-value result for the set of input values.
+- An *aggregate function* receives **a set of** values for each argument (such as the values of a column) and returns a single-value result for the set of input values.

-- A *scalar function* receives a single value for each argument and returns a single value result.
-Scalar function can be classified as several groups:
+- A *scalar function* receives **a single value** for each argument and returns a single value result.
+A scalar function can be classified into several groups:

-  - Mathematical function
+- - Mathematical function
   - Logical function
   - Date & Time function
   - String function